wilkos-dans/notify-documentation/webroot/content/scenarios/1/6/index.md

 ---
-title: Announce Endorsement
+title: Repository Links to Endorsement
-description: 'The overlay journal notifies the repository of its endorsement'
+description: The repository creates a link to the endorsement
 date: "2021-03-08"
-scope: notify
+scope: actor_2
-sender: actor_1
+sender: ""
-pattern: announcement/endorsement_successful_standalone
+pattern: ""
 ---